Ahmed Shide: Career

-Before assuming office as minister of finance, Shide served as Minister of Transport and also as Minister of Government Communication Affairs of Ethiopia.
-Even before that he served as state minister of the ministry of finance and economic development for more than eight years, where he led the countries economic cooperation and regional development and integration agenda.
+Before assuming office as Minister of Finance, Shide served as Minister of Transport and also as Minister of Government Communication Affairs of Ethiopia.
+Even before that, he served as state minister of the Ministry of Finance and economic development for more than eight years, where he led the countries economic cooperation and regional development and integration agenda.
 He was the one who championed and spearheaded the economic reform of Ethiopia and contributed to the significant development achievements of the country recorded over the past decades.
 At the moment he is the one leading the economic reform, which aims at boosting private participation and better economic efficiency.
 He also served the government at regional state level.

+Shide also served in Somali Region major offices during Meles Zenawi premiership, notably the as Chairman of Pastoral Affairs Committee (from March 2003 to September 2004), Head of the President Office (from September 2004 to October 2005) and Head of Civil Service Improvement Bureau (from October 2005 to September 2006).

 Shide assumed the office of Minister of Finance on 16 October 2018, replacing Abraham Tekeste.
 By mid-2019, he proposed to parliament 386.9 billion birr ($13.48 billion) in government spending for the 2019/2020 budget.
 Also during his time in office, Ethiopia announced plans to split its state telecoms provider Ethio telecom into two business units along infrastructure and service sector lines before it is privatized.
 In late 2020, he oversaw negotiations with the International Monetary Fund on a $2.9 billion programme, one of the biggest in the fund’s history in Africa.

 In addition to his role in government, Shide has been a member of the World Bank Group’s (WBG) Advisory Council on Gender and Development.
+He was recognized as 100 Reputable Africans in 2025.